This Is the Most Pathetic Trump Fundraising Email Yet

 Over the last three years, I have seen a lot of Very Bad Emails.
 As the self-appointed online curator of the Trump campaign’s email library, I have logged and posted more than 3,000 of those messages to my Twitter feed, @TrumpEmail.
 These all have varying degrees of grift, as I explained in The Daily Beast back in August.

-The one that popped up in my inbox Sunday morning deserves special attention, though.
+The one that popped up in my inbox Sunday morning — and again Sunday night and again Monday afternoon and again this morning — deserves special attention, though.
 From start to finish, this might be one of the most bizarre, pitiful, and unintentionally hilarious emails I have received—and that’s saying something.
 The best way to handle it is to start at the top and move our way down in bite-sized chunks.

+The email starts off with some of the most overt fawning I can recall seeing as, according to FiveThirtyEight, Trump’s approval rating has never consistently ticked past the mid-40s, putting him well below most other presidents in the modern era.
+It reads like someone on the marketing team just found out that Trump had subscribed to his own emails, and they wanted to make him feel good—almost like the D.C.-area ad buys from over the summer.

+Next up, we have our first major plot twist.
+The Dems say we rigged the election, but we didn’t.
+Actually, we prevented the rigging.
+But now that the Dems like the results, we think THEY rigged it!
+Got it?
+Anyway, you got five bucks we can use to make sure it wasn’t rigged?